orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

 @[35]
 @[9-29]
 [Code sample](/Lectures/Lecture11/Assets/sln/Examples/ThreadPoolSample.cs)
- compares how much time does thread object takes and how much time does thread pool takes to executes any methods
+ compares how much time does it take to the thread object and to the thread pool to execute any methods

 ---
 ## Task